 CGS is a Reconciling in Christ congregation

-CGS openly welcomes gay and lesbian people to fully participate in the church.
+CGS openly welcomes lesbian, gay, bisexual, queer, trans, intersex, asexual, demisexual (and any identity in the rainbow community) people to fully participate in the church.
 For over 30 years, CGS has identified itself as a “Reconciled in Christ” (RIC) congregation.
-RIC is a designation created by Reconciling Works to identify those congregations that openly welcome lesbian and gay persons.
-In the spirit of evangelism, we thought CGS needed a way to more publicly show our neighbors more about who we are as a community in Christ.
+RIC is a designation created by Reconciling Works to identify those congregations that openly welcome LGBTQIA+ persons.
+It's a way of being clear about what we mean when we say "all are welcome" in the Body of Christ.